Quarterly Market Comment

 - Share markets in Australia were up +8.2% while the New Zealand market also performed strongly, up +7.7%.

-- Fixed income returns were positive: New Zealand investment-grade corporate bonds rose +1.1% for the quarter, delivering a 12-month return of +6.0%.
+- Fixed income returns were positive, though more modest.
+New Zealand investment–grade corporate bonds rose +2.6% for the quarter, bringing 12-month returns to +6.4%.

 US S&P 500 stock index and US political events